The Importance of Credit Scores in Startup Funding

 What types of startup borrowing rely on credit scores?

 There are a number of different factors that lenders will consider when assessing your application.
-Generally, lenders that offer startup loans will consider things like your creditworthiness, affordability, and the business viability.
+Generally, lenders that offer startup loans will consider things like your creditworthiness, affordability, and business viability.